nomayer-masum/Job-Market-Analysis/README.md

-# Data Optimizer's Job Market Analysis with Power BI
+# Data Optimizer's Job Market Analysis

 Job market analysis is the process of examining employment trends, job postings, applicant volumes, required skills, company participation, and industry dynamics to understand the demand, competition, and growth in specific roles and sectors.
 It helps identify emerging opportunities, skill gaps, and market shifts, particularly in fields like data science, engineering, and analytics.